- DTIS update

 - 10 participants went on a study tour to Thailand to learn from industrial statisticians about their practices and experiences.

-- Training provided to provincial statisticians both in May 2015 on input data system design with tabulation with MS for DoIH statisticians.
+- Training was provided to provincial statisticians both in May 2015 on input data system design with tabulation with MS for DoIH statisticians.

 - 40 participants (DoIH teams and provincial statisticians) participated in a two-day training in June 2015 covering basic statistics, industrial statistics, and industrial index field enumeration, data collection and data input.